 Key Ukrainian government websites hit with "massive cyberattack"

-Several key Ukrainian government websites were taken offline Friday, authorities said, in a sweeping cyberattack that came against the backdrop of rising tensions between Russia and Ukraine's Western allies.
+Several key Ukrainian government websites were taken offline Friday, authorities said, in a sweeping cyberattack that came against the backdrop of rising tension between Russia and Ukraine's Western allies.

 "As a result of a massive cyberattack, the websites of the Ministry of Foreign Affairs and a number of other government agencies are temporarily down," a foreign ministry spokesman told AFP.

-There was no immediate claim of responsibility and Kiev didn't say who may have been responsible, but Ukraine has blamed Russians with links to the Kremlin for previous attacks.
+There was no immediate claim of responsibility and Kiev didn't say who may have been responsible, but Ukraine has blamed Russians with links to the Kremlin for previous attacks, and on Thursday, the country's ambassador to the U.S. told CBS News that a cyberattack could precede a Russian invasion of his country.

+"If Russia decides on a full invasion, then we know that we should expect increased cyberattacks before that," Ukrainian Ambassador Oksana Markarova told CBS "Face the Nation" moderator Margaret Brennan.

-"Our specialists are already working on restoring the work of IT systems, and the cyber police opened an investigation," the foreign ministry said.
+"Our specialists are already working on restoring the work of IT systems, and the cyber police opened an investigation," the foreign ministry said on Friday.

-The foreign ministry website earlier Friday was displaying a message in Ukrainian, Russian and Polish languages.
+Earlier in the day, the ministry's website was displaying a message in Ukrainian, Russian and Polish languages.

-"This is for your past, present and future," it said, mentioning two ultra-nationalist organizations in Ukraine.
+"This is for your past, present and future," the message said, mentioning two ultra-nationalist organizations in Ukraine.

 Russian hackers linked to Moscow have repeatedly been blamed for cyber attacks on Ukrainian government websites and infrastructure in the past.